sahni-hargun/GoTransport/README.md

 ```
 Manage any merge conflicts, commit them, and then push them to your fork.

+Next, open the app.js file and on line no. 16 and 24 replace with your own MongoDb cluster link.

 To setup all node modules, in the terminal run:
 ```
 npm install